1. Kempten University of Applied Sciences

 I have completed vocational training, but I don’t have a college/school leaving certificate for entering higher education.
 Can I apply nonetheless?

 You must attend an individual consultation in order to be admitted.
-Simply email pflege(at)hs-kempten.de for advice.
+Simply email pflege(at)hs-kempten.de.
+We’ll be happy to advise you!

 I have already completed vocational training or relevant professional development / additional training.
 Can I get any of this counted towards the degree?